top of page

 Innsbruck 1964 Winter Games

-The Goitschel sisters, Christine and Marielle from Val-d’Isère, both lined up in the women’s Olympic Slalom at Innsbruck 1964, held on February 1 at Axamer Lizum, with Marielle kicking off the competition.
+The Goitschel sisters, Christine and Marielle from Val-d’Isère, competed in the women’s Olympic Slalom at Innsbruck 1964, held on February 1 at Axamer Lizum, with Marielle kicking off the competition.
 Producing an explosive run on the 51-gate course, eighteen-year-old Marielle Goitschel stopped the clock in 43.09, a time that would go unbeaten, with sister Christine, who went out 14th, the only other skier to dip below the 44-second mark with a time of 43.85.

 In the second run, it was Christine’s turn to outpace the field, negotiating the 56-gate course a second and a half faster than Marielle to claim the gold and complete the very first one-two by sisters in Winter Games history.
+Jean Saubert from the USA took the third spot on the podium.

 Goitschel sisters, Christine and Marielle.
 Innsbruck 1964